A Complete SEO Checklist for Website Owners

 Mobile-Friendly

 It’s a given that we have to be mobile-friendly.
-However, just because you built your site in a mobile framework like responsive design, make sure that it actually validates.
+However, even if you built your site in a mobile framework like responsive design, it’s important to make sure that it actually validates.

-Be sure to run it through Google’s mobile-friendly test.
 Also, do as much user experience (UX) and quality assurance (QA) testing as possible to make sure it truly works for your users on all devices you anticipate them using.

 404 Pages